Studying through OUA

 While some of these prerequisites are recommended, others are mandatory and you cannot enrol without having completed them.
 If you've completed prior study that is equivalent to a mandatory prerequisite, you may be eligible for an exemption.

-To find out the prerequisites for a unit, visit the Before you start tab on the unit details page.
+To find out the prerequisites for a unit, visit the Are you eligible to study? tab on the unit details page.

 Co-requisites are units that you must study prior to, or at the same time, as a unit.
 Like prerequisites, co-requisites improve your chances of success by building your subject knowledge.
 If you've completed prior study that's equivalent to a mandatory co-requisite, you may be eligible for an exemption.